Slow Oak Studio

 What is the difference between UGC and influencer marketing?

-UGC (user-generated content) produces creative assets the brand uses in paid ads — the creator films content but does not post it to their audience.
+UGC (user-generated content) produces creative assets the brand uses in paid ads — the creator films content but does not post it to their own audience.
 Influencer marketing involves creators posting content to their own audiences, generating organic reach and brand discovery.
 UGC costs $150–$500 per video; nano influencer seeding can cost as little as $45 (product gift + shipping).
-The key distinction: UGC buys you creative; influencer marketing buys you audience access.
+The key distinction: UGC buys you creative assets; influencer marketing buys you audience access.

 Should I use UGC or influencer marketing for TikTok?